Using AD for Admin users

 LDAP as the type.
 Add the needed details to connect to AD.

 Client ID formatThe Client ID should be in the format of:

-When you create the AD Data Source, you can configure a Credential Manager to use that Data Source.
+When the AD Data Source is created, its possible to configure a Credential Manager to use that Data Source.
 Go to

 Credential Managers ->